 We were invited to see the new Thomas & Friends movie “Big World!
-Big Adventures!TM The Movie” at the Showcase de Luxe at Leeds and due to it falling on a “non Heidi” weekend, me, my new-ish girlfriend and her 2 year old boy all came along, to see a sneak preview.
+Big Adventures!TM The Movie” at the Showcase de Luxe at Leeds.
+Due to it falling on a “non Heidi” weekend, Heidi didn’t come along.
+So it was me, my new-ish girlfriend and her 2 year old boy watching the sneak preview.

-The plot is relatively simple and given that this post is aimed at adults, I’m going to assume that you don’t mind reading about the plot!!
+The plot is relatively simple and given that this post is aimed at adults.
+As such, I’m going to assume that you don’t mind reading about the plot!!

 Thomas comes across a new character, called Ace, and his eyes are opened to the possibility of travelling the world.
-Along the way, he comes across friends and challenges to make the journey easier and harder in equal measures and Thomas has to work out for himself what is the right path to take.
+Along the way, he comes across friends and challenges to make the journey easier and harder in equal measures.
+Thomas has to work out for himself what is the right path to take throughout the movie.

-Thomas takes in all 5 continents along the way, so there is some geographic education within the film, but the basis of the film is educating morals and the right way to behave.
+The movie takes in all 5 continents along the way, so there is some geographic education within the film.
+However, the basis of the film is educating morals and the right way to behave.

-The movie is 80 minutes long and that is more than long enough for the target market for the movie.
+The Thomas & Friends movie is 80 minutes long and that is more than long enough for the target market.
 After about 45 minutes, you could hear that some of the children were getting a bit restless but that is bound to happen.
 However, it appeared that virtually everyone made their way to the end of the movie, which is quite an achievement.

-As with all trips to the cinema, it is always worth getting food and drinks to keep the little ones occupied and a teddy bear often works well, especially when it goes really dark.
+As with all trips to the cinema, it is always worth getting food and drinks to keep the little ones occupied.
+A teddy bear often works well, especially when it goes really dark!

-The old favourites from the island of Sodor are in the movie at the beginning, including Annie and Clarabelle, James and Gordon.
+The old favourites from the island of Sodor are in the movie at the beginning, including Annie, Clarabelle, James and Gordon.
 However, when Thomas makes his around the world adventure, a couple of new characters enter the world of Thomas.
 These are: